ansible/ansible/docs/docsite/rst/user_guide/intro_dynamic_inventory.rst

 .. _using_multiple_sources:

-Using Inventory Directories and Multiple Inventory Sources
+Using inventory directories and multiple inventory sources
 ==========================================================

 If the location given to ``-i`` in Ansible is a directory (or as so configured in ``ansible.cfg``), Ansible can use multiple inventory sources